Qazi family of Lakhnauti: Shah Manjhan

 Shah Manjhan al-Lakhnawtawī (d.
 Rabi' al-Awwal 1001 AH / 1592 CE) was a prominent 16th-century Sufi saint and leading figure of the Shattari Order.
 He was the son of Abdullah, son of Khayr ad-Dīn al-Lakhnawtawī, who was a direct descendant of Taj ad-Din an-Nahwi.
 From his mother's side, Shah Manjhan was a descendant of Qadi Samāʾ ad-Din of Delhi.
 Manjhan was born and raised in Lakhnauti, and initially studied under Shaykh Ahmadi.
 He then became a murid of Shaykh Taj ad-Din al-Husayni al-Bukhari for a long time.
 He dedicated much of his time in Lakhnauti towards teaching the Islamic sciences.
 Taj ad-Din al-Bukhari eventually instructed Manjhan to become a disciple of Muhammad Ghawth, the Sufi master of the Shattari Order in Gujarat.
-After the Conquest of Malwa by Sher Shah Suri, Manjhan moved to the where he was appointed as the religious administrator of the newly conquered fort-town of Raisen.
+After the Conquest of Malwa by Sher Shah Suri, Manjhan moved there as he was appointed as the religious administrator of the newly conquered fort-town of Raisen.
 Due to political instability, he later relocated to Sarangpur, settling in the village of Ashnah, where he wrote several works on the Islamic sciences and was received by Emperor Akbar.
 His son, Uthman, was a leading scholar in Islamic jurisprudence and Arabic language.